-Termites or white ants are present in almost any geographical conditions.
-So, the termite problem exists in the entire world.
+Termites or white ants are present in almost all geographical areas around the world.

 These small insects depend on plant cellulose, the main constituent of plant cells.
-They do not differ on plants they attack.
-Any plant/ tree that has grown and has super fibers developed is their target.
+They do not differentiate between which plants they attack.
+Any plant or tree that has grown and developed super fibers can become their target!

-They feed on any wood available.
-Whether it is a twig lying outside or your carved stylish door, it doesn’t make any difference to them.
+Termites feed on any wood available.
+Whether it is a twig lying outside or your hand crafted wooden furniture, it doesn’t make any difference to them.

 Once a termite infests, the damage that they cause is permanent, and you have to replace the entire unit.
-Termites usually eat the wood inside out.
+Termites usually eat wood from the inside out.

-Termites live in colonies like ants and eat approximately 7.5 Kg of wood weekly.
-It is some severe wood-eating!
+Termites live in colonies like ants (hence the name ‘white ant’) and eat approximately 7.5kg of wood weekly.
+That’s some serious wood-eating!

-At this pace, they take 2 – 3 weeks to eradicate your wooden products.
+At this pace, a colony can take 2 – 3 weeks to completely destroy your wooden products.

 Termites breed and survive in any season.
-All they need to start is a small book and will take over the entire space in a month!
+All they need to start is the equivalent of a small book then will take over the entire space in a month!
+For this reason it’s incredibly important to learn how to get rid of termites and then focus on termite prevention.

 Types Of Termites